daedaleanai/reqtraq/README.md

 # Reqtraq

-Reqtraq is an open source go tool for requirement management, as mandated by DO-178C.
+Reqtraq is an open source Go tool for requirement management.
 Reqtraq is designed to stay out of your way.
 It requires no user interaction for day-to-day tasks.
 Instead, it parses documents that are required in the certification process and extracts everything it needs from there.